YPares/envil/README.md

 `envil` has been developped with cooperation between Nix-users and non Nix-users in mind, notably in development teams where some people would want to introduce Nix to provision their local development environment(s) without too much friction.
-This is why `envil` chooses simple and versionable yaml environment descriptions, but supports any flake as an package source, and operates by outputting regular Nix flakes that are locked and versionable too.
+This is why `envil` chooses simple and versionable yaml environment descriptions, but supports any flake as a package source, and operates by outputting regular Nix flakes that are locked and versionable too.

 ![Demo GIF](./assets/demo.gif)